codepath/android_guides/Debugging-Exceptions-within-your-App.md

 6. Make fixes based on the proposed solutions and re-run the app
 7. Repeat until the crash no longer occurs

-This process always starts with a crash.
+This process nearly always starts with an unexpected app crash as we'll see below.

 ### Witnessing the Crash